Alevsk/rbac-atlas/content/charts/grafana-operator/_index.md

 ---
-title: grafana-operator
+title: "grafana-operator"
-description: Grafana Operator is a Kubernetes operator that enables the installation and management of Grafana instances, dashboards and plugins.
+description: "Grafana Operator is a Kubernetes operator that enables the installation and management of Grafana instances, dashboards and plugins."
 ---

 ## grafana-operator